 Located inside the apothecary of America’s first licensed pharmacist, this unique museum contains documents and artifacts depicting the history of 19th-century medicine and healthcare.
 This space also hosts other events, including concerts and lectures.

-Fritzel’s Jazz Club
+Fritzel’s Jazz Pub

 Since 1969, Fritzel’s has become a favorite spot for both musicians and jazz-lovers alike.
 Pop in any afternoon or evening to catch some world-class live music from local artists in this beautiful and historic French Quarter building.